GameCult/Aetheria-Economy/README.md

 ### Database Editor Tools

 In order to facilitate the creation and maintenance of game data, there is a Unity editor utility which communicates directly with RethinkDB.
 You can access the tools by selecting Window/Aetheria Database Tools in Unity's menu.
 This will cause two windows to appear, the Database List View and the Database Inspector.

+### Testing Locally

+If midgard.gamecult.games is not currently up, you can always build and run the economy server yourself, and connect to it by typing localhost into the main menu.

 #### Connecting to RethinkDB